 We are promoting green purchasing in which we strive to minimize the environmental impact of the goods and services we purchase.

-Nomura Securities has adopted procurement standards for paper in order to help conserve woodlands.
+We have adopted procurement standards for paper in order to help conserve woodlands.
 Our office supplies request system includes designated firm's FSC or PEFC certified copy paper as environment-friendly products and we strongly encourage the use of this type of paper as opposed to other types.

-In June 2013, we expanded our office supplies request system coverage to include other Nomura Group companies.
 We will continue to collect and disclose group-wide environmental information and strive to raise awareness of responsible procurement across the entire group.

 Promoting recycling activities